cimug-org/CIMTool-Builders-Library/shipped-builders/sql/builder.md

 ## Builder Description

-The **[sql.xsl](sql.xsl)** builder generates an ANSI SQL compliant database script that currently conforms to a following subset of ANSI defined database types:
+The **[sql.xsl](sql.xsl)** builder generates an ANSI SQL compliant database script that currently conforms to the following subset of ANSI defined database types:

 ```
 {